stefanprodan/podinfo/docs/6-ngrok.md

 helm init --skip-refresh --upgrade --service-account tiller
 ```

-The podinfo and ngrok charts are hosted on GitHub.
+The `podinfo` and `ngrok` charts are hosted on GitHub.
 Add the k8s-podinfo repo:

 ```bash
 helm repo add sp https://stefanprodan.github.io/k8s-podinfo
 ```

-Install podinfo:
+Install `podinfo`:

 ```bash
 helm install sp/podinfo --name webhook
 ```

-This will deploy `podinfo` in the default namespace and
+This deploys `podinfo` in the default namespace and
-will create a ClusterIP service with the address `webhook-podinfo:9898`.
+creates a ClusterIP service with the address `webhook-podinfo:9898`.

-### Deploy Ngrok reverse proxy
+### Deploy Ngrok

 Before you begin go to [ngrok.com](https://ngrok.com) and register for a free account.

-Ngrok will create a token for you, use it when installing Ngrok chart.
+Ngrok will create a token for you, use it when installing the Ngrok chart.

 Install Ngrok: